Westminster College Student Conduct

 - the date, time, and place of the hearing, which shall not be earlier than four (4) days after the date of the notice;

-- that the student is entitled to bring to the hearing one adviser of her/his choice (the adviser may not be an attorney);
+- that the student is entitled to bring to the hearing one adviser of their choice (the adviser may not be an attorney);

 - that the student shall have the opportunity to call witnesses, to confront and to question witnesses during the hearing, to hear statements from witnesses, and to hear all evidence submitted;

-- only members of the Judicial Board, the Vice President, the accused student(s), his/her adviser, the person(s) who filed the report(s) of the alleged violation of the Student Code of Conduct, and witnesses (only while testifying) as called, shall attend judicial hearings;
+- only members of the Judicial Board, the Associate Dean, the accused student(s), their adviser, the person(s) who filed the report(s) of the alleged violation of the Student Code of Conduct, and witnesses (only while testifying) as called, shall attend judicial hearings;

 - that sanctions may be imposed if it is determined that it is more likely than not that the student(s) violated the Student Code of Conduct;